SciCatProject/oai-provider-service/README.md

 - a release PR is merged to release.
   These images are the official release images and are tagged with the related version which matches also the tag created in code

+## Git settings
+Git is configured to ignore the following folders/files:
+- .vscode
+- .env